Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Château de Montal

-Conques owes its fame to the Benedictine Abbey of Sainte-Foy, built in the mid-11th century.
-It has a fine east-end with radiating chapels, a narrow, high nave with galleries, and a well-preserved coloured portal depicting the Last Judgement in vividly descriptive detail.
-The abbey was first founded in 866 in a lonely, thickly wooded region of the Massif Central.
-It became an important station on the medieval pilgrim route to Santiago de Compostela from Le Puy because of the extraordinary popularity of the saint, martyred in 330 AD, whose relics were brought here five centuries later.
-The adolescent girl Sainte Foy, like Saint George, was of obscure origins, but later became so popular that monuments to her were founded throughout Britain, continental Europe and the Near East.
+Conques owes its fame to the 11th century Benedictine Abbey of Sainte-Foy.
+Its tympanum depicting the Last Judgement is widely considered the most beautiful in France.
+The abbey was first founded in 866 in a lonely, thickly wooded region, and became an important station on the Via Podiensis, the route to Santiago de Compostela from Le Puy, because of the extraordinary popularity of the saint, martyred in 330 CE, whose relics were brought here in five centuries later.
+The adolescent girl Sainte Foy became so popular that monuments to her were founded throughout Britain, continental Europe and the Near East.
 Her strange reliquary, fashioned in the form of an enthroned monarch, is the only surviving example of a form popular in the 11th century.
 It is housed in Conques’ Abbey Museum, which holds one of Europe’s best-preserved collections of medieval pilgrim art.

 We shall spend the morning visiting the abbey church and the museum of Conques, and wandering through the small town viewing its lovely small houses.

 In the afternoon, we shall drive west.
 We visit the Château de Montal whose powerful towers and picturesque profile give it the aspect of a fortress.
-Built in 1523-4, it is, however, a Renaissance palace similar to the great châteaux of the Loire, and the rich decoration of its stately façades reflects a political stability unknown earlier, when bastides were used to tame this part of France and when French and English armies fought each other for control of it.
-Of particular note are Montal’s portrait sculptures of Robert de Balsac, his wife Antoinette de Castelnau, and members of their family that grace the upper storeys of the courtyard façade.
+Built in 1523-4, it is, however, a Renaissance palace similar to the great châteaux of the Loire, and the rich decoration of its stately façades reflects a political stability unknown earlier.
 Within, the château has a magnificent central staircase and beautiful fittings, such as great ornamental fireplaces.
 After touring the château and its gardens, we walk to our hotel, the Hôtel des Trois Soleils de Montal is overlooking the Bave Valley outside the village of Saint-Jean-Lespinasse.
-The hotel is noted for its fine cuisine and we shall dine here tonight.
+The hotel is noted for its fine cuisine, and we shall dine here tonight.
 (Overnight Saint-Jean-Lespinasse) BD

 Sarlat - 4 nights